 “Many states provide a state tax deduction for contributions,” said Philip H. Weiss, Certified Public Accountant and principal at Apprise Wealth Management.
 “That benefit is typically only available if you contribute to the plan in your state of residence.”

 State plans differ in terms of contribution minimums, maximums and investment options.
 Check out our state-by-state guide to college savings plans to find out the major terms, conditions and tax breaks associated with the investment and prepaid tuition plans offered by your state.

 “When choosing plans, you should pay attention to the underlying costs and expenses associated with the plan as well as the types of funds you can invest in,” said Weiss.
 “If you don't get a state tax deduction for contributions, the most common choice is usually Utah, as the costs are low and the investment options are strong.”

 In other words, look for low-fee plans with quality investment options.
-If you really need help choosing a plan, consulting with a financial adviser might be the logical next step.
+If you need help choosing a 529 plan, consult with a financial adviser.

 Remember, very few 529 plans allow joint ownership, so you will probably name yourself as the sole owner when you submit an application.
 If you’re married and the plan is for your child, this account could become a bone of contention in the case of divorce.
 Of course, each parent can set up their own 529 plan.
 You can also transfer your account to another owner at a later date.

 How to contribute to a 529 Plan

 Once your prepaid or 529 investment plan is open, anyone can contribute to the account, including friends and family.
 (Here's some extra tips for grandparents looking to set up a 529 plan.)
 Most plans will let you contribute via check, one-time bank transfers or even automated monthly contributions.

 “You can contribute to a 529 plan either by direct withdrawal from your bank account by sending a check to the plan sponsor for deposit into the account,” said Weiss.